 - 20 minutes can be squeezed in just about anywhere at any time.

 - You work faster and more focused than you would without the timer, so you get more done.

 - It gives you a reachable end point to your task – when you get to stop, look back at what you’ve accomplished and enjoy the result.

 - Getting one thing done in 20 minutes is so much more satisfying than getting 10 things half done in two hours.

 - Big jobs (that often get put off indefinitely because they seem undoable and overwhelming) get broken down into small manageable bite size pieces.
-More on that below.

 Tackling Big Projects

-As mentioned above its also a great way to make a big project more manageable and doable.
+Twenty minutes a great way to make a big project more manageable and doable.

 The secret of getting ahead is getting started.
 The secret of getting started is breaking your overwhelming tasks into small, manageable tasks and then starting on the first.
 Mark Twain